googlefonts/fontations/docs/codegen-tour.md

 ### <a id="flags-and-enums"></a> flags and enums

 On top of tables and records, we also generate code for various defined flags and enums.
-In the case of flags, this is on top of the [`bitflags`][] crate, and in the case of enums, we generate a rust enum.
+In the case of flags, we generate implementations based on the [`bitflags`][] crate, and in the case of enums, we generate a rust enum.
 These code paths are not currently very heavily used.

 ### <a id="traversal"></a> traversal